Oh Henry! Pats' productive tight end finding the end zone

 “He’s been a really good addition to our team and gives us a lot of versatility.
 He’s a guy that has really stepped up and has given us a lot of production at that position.”

-Henry noted that the Patriots’ being able to produce on the ground for 148 of their 551 yards against the Jets along with having 11 different players catch as pass with eight have at least one 20-yard gain against New York, shows their potential.
+Henry noted that the Patriots’ being able to produce on the ground for 148 of their 551 yards against the Jets, along with having 11 different players catch a pass, with eight having at least one 20-yard gain against New York, shows their potential.

 “I think kind of getting the O-line back together, us communicating with the O-line, it’s been good to have a lot of those guys back.”